Social Media

 Little Sparks Montessori

-The LittleSparks Montessori programme is true to the philosophy of Dr. Maria Montessori, and children are exposed to a range of carefully selected materials designed to engage all their senses.
+The LittleSparks Montessori programme aims to be true to the philosophy of Dr. Maria Montessori, and children are exposed to a range of carefully selected materials designed to engage all their senses.
 Their Montessori curriculum is tailored to meet each child’s needs via a one-on-one teaching approach, and children are encouraged to explore and express themselves freely.

 Modern Montessori International Preschools (MMI)